 You can’t afford to have your expensive equipment out of service due to structural damage.
 As an expert manufacturer of protective work safety structures CRA knows what it takes to keep your heavy equipment up, running and OSHA compliant.

 For over 25 years, CRA has repaired ROPS (Roll-Over Protection Structures) for the mining, construction, farming, dredging, and other industries.
 Whatever industry you’re in and whatever ROPS you need repaired we have the experience you need to get back up and running.

-CRA provides recertification consulting services to help you get back to work and we know OSHA and MSHA regulations.
-Let us take care of the testing, documentation, and formal recertification work.
+CRA provides ROPS Re-certification services to help you get back to work and we know OSHA and MSHA regulations.
+Let us take care of the documentation, and formal certification work.
 We take all the right steps to get your equipment back in compliance as soon as possible.